Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 Hacking Doesn’t Just Happen to Successful Sites.

 I remember a time when you could google for a certain phrase that hackers would put up when they broke into a site, and you’d see thousands of results.
-Many times, they were on sites that had long been abandoned, or were owned by people who were clearly not involved with great support teams or anyone who knew how to tell them to fix it.
+Many times, they were on sites that had long been abandoned or were owned by people who were not involved with great support teams or anyone who knew how to tell them to fix it.

 You lose more than just your site when you’re hacked.
 You lose some of your trust and credibility with your clients, you lose out on hours, days, and sometimes even weeks of business.
 This is especially damming for you if you’re a strictly online business.